 Short courses are less than a semester exchange and are generally between two to five weeks in duration, typically run during the winter and summer breaks.

 For students who are interested in an overseas internship program, opportunities do exist.
 They remain a valuable experience in not only gaining hands-on work experience, but also increasing your employability in a global context.

 Adam said many degrees are now allowing students to complete an internship overseas either as part of a compulsory requirement, or as an elective.
 “Some degrees are now offering opportunities for a group of students to travel overseas with their academic and be taught while abroad.”

 What is the difference between exchange and Study Abroad programs?

-Through an exchange, students can usually study at one of the University’s partner institutions for either one semester or one year.
+Through an exchange, students study at one of the University’s partner institutions for either one semester or one year.
 During this time, Adam said, “You remain enrolled at Uni of Newcastle, which means you do not pay any tuition fees to the overseas university.”

 “Through Study Abroad, students can pick a non-partner university, which means a student must pay the tuition fees upfront to the overseas institution, for the semester or year experience,” he said.
 It’s totally up to the student to choose which program they prefer to undertake and either would offer invaluable experiences.